C++ Tooling#

 Make sure Python_EXECUTABLE and tvm_ffi_ROOT match the virtual environment you intend to use.

-Create a .clangd file at your project root and point it to the CMake compilation database.
-The snippet below also removes NVCC flags that clangd does not understand:
+clangd.
+Create a .clangd file at the project root pointing to the CMake compilation database.
+The snippet below also strips NVCC flags that clangd does not recognize:

 CompileFlags: